Venur: Bahubali Statue

 Venur's claim to fame is the monolith of Bhagawan Bahubali also known as Lord Gomateshwara.
 The single rock statue is 38 ft in height and was erected by the Jain ruler Timmanna Ajila in the year 1604.
 The statue is supposed to have been sculptured by Beeru kalkuda.
 The statue stands facing westward on a high platform on the banks of the river Phalguni.
 This statue of Bahubali is one of the five giant monoliths (of the same Jain monk) found in Karnataka, which are more than 20 ft in height. (the others being at Shravanabelagola, Karkala, Dharmasthala, and Gommatagiri).

 Mahamastakabhisheka

-The last mahamastakabhisheka or the head anointing ceremony of the statue (typical of all the four Bahubali statues) was held in the year 2000.
-The second mahamastakabhisheka of this century will be held from 28 January 2012 to 5 February 2012 under the guidance of Acharya Vidyananda.
+Veera Thimmanna Ajila (IV) hailing from the prestigious Ajila lineage of Venur, most reputed royal heritages of Tulunadu, enriched the monolithic statue of Bhagavan Bahubali Swami in 1604 AD.
+Till date 3 mahamastakabhisheka happened in venur. mahamastakabhisheka or the head anointing ceremony of the statue (typical of all the four Bahubali statues) was held in the year 2000.
+The second mahamastakabhisheka of this century was held from 28 January 2012 to 5 February 2012 under the guidance of Acharya Vidyananda.

-It will be inaugurated by D.V.Sadananda Gowda, Chief Minister of Karnataka.
+It was inaugurated by D.V.Sadananda Gowda, Chief Minister of Karnataka.
+Mahamastakabhisheka which is held for the preservation of religious tendencies among the people for public welfare was held in 2024 as the 3rd Mahamastakabhisheka of the 21st century.